Content Security Policies

 Testing a CSP

 Once a policy has been enabled, an option to enable in Report Only mode will become available at the top of the CSP screen.
-Report only mode allows you to test your Content Security Policy without enforcing it.
+Report only mode allows you to test your Content Security Policy without enforcing it and it is highly recommended to use it to test.
 With the setting enabled, policy violations are logged in a browser's developer console, allowing you to identify potential issues while your site remains fully functional.
 You can use the developer console to view these logs and refine your policy during testing.
 Once testing is finalized, toggle the Report Only mode off to fully enforce the policy.

 How to disable Content Security Policies